Yos Riady

 Wallet Intelligence

-Formo enriches wallet addresses with contextual data pulled from onchain activity and public profiles (ENS, Lens, Farcaster).
+Formo enriches wallet addresses with contextual data pulled from onchain activity (token balances, DeFi positions) and public profiles (ENS, Lens, Farcaster).
 This turns anonymous addresses into actionable user profiles.
-Wallet intelligence surfaces net worth across chains, DeFi protocol usage, token and NFT holdings, social handles, and behavioural labels such as power user, whale, at-risk, and churned.
-GA4 has no equivalent capability.
+Wallet intelligence surfaces net worth across chains, transaction frequency, DeFi protocol usage, token holdings, social handles, and wallet labels.
+GA4 has no equivalent capability to offer for DeFi teams.

 Onchain Attribution

-Formo tracks the full funnel from offchain touchpoint to onchain conversion.
-If a user clicks a Twitter ad, visits your site, connects their wallet, and executes a $5,000 swap three days later, Formo attributes that revenue to the Twitter campaign, across devices and sessions.
+Formo tracks the full user funnel from offchain touchpoints to onchain conversions.
+If a user clicks a Twitter ad, visits your site, connects their wallet, and executes a $5,000 swap three days later, Formo attributes that revenue to the Twitter campaign, across devices and sessions using multiple attribution models including first and last touch.
 GA4's attribution breaks the moment the user leaves your site or clears cookies.

 Revenue Per Wallet (RPW)

-RPW is the total onchain transaction value generated by a single wallet, equivalent to customer LTV in Web3.
-Formo calculates it automatically.
-You can see which acquisition channels bring in the highest-value wallets, which wallets are worth retaining, and how RPW changes over time.
-GA4 cannot calculate RPW because the data lives onchain, not in the browser.
+RPW is the total onchain transaction value generated by a single wallet, equivalent to customer lifetime value (LTV).
+Formo helps you see which acquisition channels bring in the highest-value wallets by volume and revenue and how RPW changes over time.
+GA4 does not have volume or revenue tracking built-in.

 When to Choose Each Platform